->

-> K of Montenbourg
+K of Montenbourg last edited by

->

-> In market economies, people are free to choose among alternatives in line with their preferences.
+In market economies, people are free to choose among alternatives in line with their preferences.
 The fact that many economic agents ? be they private individuals, investors, savers, traders or public authorities ? outside the euro area increasingly choose the euro as their preferred currency testifies to the trust which they place in its stability and credibility.
 This is a sign of distinction.
 At the same time, it also serves as a constant reminder of the importance to preserve this confidence, by maintaining the euro?s internal purchasing power, by enhancing the growth potential of our economy, and by further integrating and deepening Europe?s financial markets.

 The status of the euro as a global currency, combined with the size and economic weight of the euro area, is leading international economic organisations, such as the IMF and the G8, increasingly to view the euro-area economy as one entity.
 This gives the European Union a stronger voice in the world.

 With a single currency, there will be no longer a cost involved in changing currencies; this will benefit tourists and firms who trade within the Euro area.
 It has been estimated that this benefit will be equal to 1% of GDP so will be quite significant. (this is sometimes known as frictional costs) Some studies have suggested that the Euro has led to a 6% increase in tourism, (though many other factors may be at work.)